Major Code BS8123

 Change of Program Policy

 Any student who is interested in the sport management program can apply for transfer into the program with a premajor code of ND8840 (presport management).
-He or she will then have to successfully complete the courses described in the “Transferring into the College of Business from within Ohio University” section of this catalog.
+He or she will then have to successfully complete the courses in the sport management prerequisite in order to be admitted into the major.

 External Transfer Admission

 Any student from another institution who is interested in the sport management program at Ohio University can apply for transfer into the program with a premajor code of ND8840 (presport management).
-He or she will then have to successfully complete the courses described in the “Transferring into the College of Business from within Ohio University” section of this catalog.
+He or she will then have to successfully complete the courses in the sport management prerequisite in order to be admitted into the major.

 Opportunities Upon Graduation